Why are we doing this?

 But putting people and communities genuinely in control of their health and care also requires a wider shift.
 The programme is therefore considering the behavioural, cultural and systemic change needed to achieve meaningful transformation.

-Realising the Value is funded by NHS England and led by Nesta and the Health Foundation, working in partnership with Voluntary Voices (made up of National Voices, Regional Voices, NAVCA and Volunteering Matters), the Institute of Health and Society at Newcastle University and the Behavioural Insights Team.
+Realising the Value is funded by NHS England and led by Nesta and the Health Foundation, working in partnership with Voluntary Voices (made up of National Voices, Regional Voices, NAVCA and Volunteering Matters), the Behavioural Insights Team, PPL and the Institute of Health and Society at Newcastle University.

 What are we doing?